 Where she places her foot is also crucial.
 A common problem is that she places her foot too far away from his foot to avoid touching his leg.
 In fact, touching is what she should do to make the movement compact.
 The woman must not be afraid of touching the man's leg when dancing around him.
 However, she needs to imagine a circle around his foothold with a radius of about half to one foot and always place her foot on that imaginary circle when she rovelves around him, because while stepping too far apart from his foot will take her away from him (see 6:20-8:00 in the following video), stepping too close to his foot will cause her to lose the leaning position when the turn is completed.

 In short, four things are critically important regarding to dancing around the man.
 First, understanding that the woman's job is not to dance around the floor but to dance around the man.
 Second, maintaining a good embrace in a slightly leaning posture to secure the torso connection and mutual support while dancing.
 Third, spending a lot of time to practice dissociation in the molinete sequence until you are versed in swiveling your hips side to side in that leaning position.
-Finally, focusing on being one with the man rather than on your own performance, and being careful about how to keep the movement compact and where to place your foot so that the two of you may always remain a coherent one in the dance.
+Finally, focusing on being one with the man rather than on your own performance, and being careful about how to keep the movement compact and where to place your foot so that the two of you may always remain a cohesive one in the dance.
 For a woman, learning tango is not primarily learning steps but learning to be one with the man.
 Tango is an intimate dance.
 How you dance it can make a big difference.

 March 11, 2017